 Imaging Dynamic Electrochemical Interfaces

-Led by the University of Liverpool with five other universities and five additional partners, this project will define a framework that can connect state-of-the-art imaging and analytical methods across the different length and time scales important to battery research, in a coherent way to understand how a battery works.
+Led by the University of Liverpool with five other universities and five additional partners, this project is defining a framework that can connect state-of-the-art imaging and analytical methods across the different length and time scales important to battery research, in a coherent way to understand how a battery works.
 Machine learning will play a key role in the project.
 Success will provide researchers with a clear view of how altering the structure, shape and chemistry of a battery material leads to a change in battery function and a potential improvement in performance.

 The Development of High-resolution Optical Microscopies to Evaluate Structural Transformations and Dynamics in Battery Electrodes